IZIDIOZZ/just-scrap-it-now/README.md

-## Github Repository

-You can see the source code in [https://github.com/IZIDIOZZ/just-scrap-it-now](https://github.com/IZIDIOZZ/just-scrap-it-now)

 # Just Scrap It

 Just-Scrap-It is a web scraping api created in node.js for a challenge of an interview at Pelando